-The fall and winter seasons can be exceptionally beautiful, as trees shed their leaves and give way to colder temperatures and a blanket of snow in some parts of the country.
-However, this time of year can also bring on mental health challenges, such as seasonal depression.
+Fall and winter seasons can be beautiful as trees shed their leaves and cold temperatures add a blanket of snow in some parts of the country.
+This time of year can also bring on mental health challenges like seasonal depression.

-The added isolation of quarantine, because of the COVID-19 pandemic, might even make the condition more acute in some cases.
+The added isolation during the winter months might even make the condition more acute in some cases.

-Unfortunately, the stress of uncomfortable, sometimes painful symptoms can drive people to self-medicate with drugs or alcohol, which will only worsen the condition.
+Unfortunately, seasonal depression symptoms can drive people to self-medicate with drugs or alcohol, which will only worsen the feeling.

 What is Seasonal Depression?

-Seasonal Affective Disorder (SAD), also referred to as winter depression or seasonal depression, is a condition listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a type of major depressive disorder with seasonal patterns.
+There are different types of depression and Seasonal Depression is listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a type of major depressive disorder with seasonal patterns.

-With fewer daylight hours, people can actually experience a chemical imbalance in the brain that affects their circadian rhythms, leading to shifts in mood and feeling out of sorts during the day.
+With fewer daylight hours, people can actually experience chemical changes in the brain that negatively affect circadian rhythms, leading to shifts in mood and feeling out of sorts during the day.

 As the American Psychiatric Association (APA) notes, seasonal depressive disorder “is more than just the winter blues.”